Why do we meditate?

 In this teaching, wisdom is gained through concentration in meditation (Samadhi), combined with and supported by the living of a highly moral life (Sila)

 (We could also say this the other way round – that a highly moral life is supported and given strength through the practice of meditation.
 As the roof of a building supports and strengthens the walls, and the walls of a building support and strengthen the roof, Sila and Samadhi are the support and the strength of one another.)

 With this in mind, let us now speak about what meditation actually is.

 In general, no matter what type of meditation one does, almost all meditation is essentially the same: it is the practice of making the mind calm by giving it one object of focus.

-Why do that?
-Because the nature of the human mind is to run in a million different subject every day like a crazy, agitated animal.
+Why do we need to do this?
+Because the nature of the mind is to run in a million different subject every day like a crazy, agitated animal.
 When we give it one point of focus, the mind calms down and settles, allowing us to feel happier and more peaceful as long as we stay with the object of meditation.

-Our meditation is different to most others, because it has a different aim.
-We do not just want to make the mind calm, we want to become the mechanic of our own mind, hack it, and re-train it so that instead of leaving it running automatically, we become in charge of our own actions.
+Meditation in the teaching that we practice has a slightly different aim to most others.
+We do not only want to make the mind calm, we want to become the mechanic of our own mind, hack it, and re-train it so that instead of leaving it running automatically, we can be in charge of the actions that we take.
 It is as if we had a self-driving car and we want to re-wire the engine to become a manually-driven car.